 -

-Eye burning appears with various symptoms, which can provide clues about the underlying condition.
-Here are diseases where eye burning is commonly seen:
+Burning in the eyes appears together with various other symptoms.
+These can provide clues about the underlying disease.
+Here are the conditions in which burning eyes are commonly seen:

 Dry Eye Syndrome

-Dry eye syndrome occurs due to decreased tear production and reduced quality.
-When eyes remain dry, they become irritated and, along with burning sensation, sensitivity to light, stinging, and visual blurriness may occur.
+Dry eye syndrome occurs as a result of decreased tear production and reduced tear quality.
+When the eyes remain dry, they become irritated, and along with the burning sensation, light sensitivity, stinging, and visual blurring may also occur.

 Allergic Conjunctivitis

-In allergic reactions to substances like pollen, dust mites, mold, or animal dander, symptoms like itching, burning, watering, and redness of the eyes may be observed.
-Allergy-induced eye burning is seasonal and affects both eyes.
+In allergic reactions that develop against substances such as pollen, house dust mites, mold, or animal dander, symptoms such as itching, burning, tearing, and redness of the eyes may be observed.
+Burning due to allergy is usually seasonal and affects both eyes.

 Viral or Bacterial Conjunctivitis (Pink Eye)

-Conjunctivitis occurs due to inflammation of the membrane covering the eye surface.
-It may have viral or bacterial courses.
-In this case, burning may come with discharge, watering, and stickiness of the eyelids.
+Conjunctivitis results from inflammation of the membrane covering the surface of the eye.
+It may be viral or bacterial.
+In this condition, burning is accompanied by discharge, tearing, and stickiness of the eyelids.

 Blepharitis (Eyelid Inflammation)

-In this condition caused by blockage of the oil glands at the edges of the eyelids, a burning sensation, a sensation of a foreign body in the eyes, and crusting on the lashes in the morning can be seen.
+In this condition, which occurs due to blockage of the oil glands at the eyelid margins, a burning sensation, a feeling as if there is a grainy foreign body in the eyes, and crusting on the eyelashes in the morning may be observed.

 Contact Lens–Related Irritation

-Prolonged and inappropriate contact lens use can cause irritation on the eye surface.
-This irritation can result in burning, stinging, dryness, and blurry vision.
+Long-term and inappropriate contact lens use causes irritation on the ocular surface.
+As a result of this irritation, burning, stinging, dryness, and blurred vision occur.

 Corneal Diseases and Surface Disorders

-If there are scratches, ulcers, or injuries on the corneal surface, this can directly lead to eye burning and sensitivity to light.
-Especially if there is a sudden and intense burning sensation in one eye, cornea evaluation is required.
+If there are scratches, ulcers, or injuries on the corneal surface, this may directly cause burning eyes and light sensitivity.
+In particular, if there is a sudden onset of intense burning in one eye, corneal assessment is required.

-These symptoms can manifest differently from person to person, depending on the underlying disease.
+These symptoms may present differently from person to person depending on the underlying disease.

-Eye burning is often accompanied by other symptoms.
+Burning in the eyes is usually accompanied by other symptoms.
 These combinations provide important clues for diagnosis:

-The relationship between eye burning and tearing indicates a dry eye problem.
-In this situation, the eye may water excessively to protect itself.
-Circumstances like prolonged screen time can cause eyes to dry out, leading to subsequent burning and tearing.
+The relationship between burning eyes and tearing points to a dry eye problem.
+In this case, the eye may water excessively in an attempt to protect itself.
+In situations such as looking at a computer screen for a long time, the eyes may become dry and then start to water along with a burning sensation.

-The relationship between eye burning and itching is generally seen in allergic conditions.
-It is frequently encountered in individuals with seasonal allergies or atopic tendencies.
-During pollen season or after contact with house dust, burning and itching in the eyes may be felt.
-In this case, irritation and allergic reactions in the eyes can cause itching.
+The combination of burning and itching of the eyes is usually seen in allergic conditions.
+It is common in individuals with seasonal allergies or an atopic predisposition.
+Especially during pollen season or after contact with house dust, burning and itching in the eyes may be felt.
+In this situation, irritation of the eyes and allergic reactions may cause itching.

-The combination of eye burning and stinging is associated with foreign body presence or corneal issues.
-Dust or eyelashes entering the eye due to wind can cause stinging and burning.
-Small scratches or trauma to the cornea can similarly lead to such symptoms.
+The combination of burning and stinging in the eye is associated with the presence of a foreign body or corneal problems.
+As a result of dust or an eyelash entering the eye due to wind, stinging and burning may occur.
+Small scratches or trauma to the cornea may cause similar symptoms.

 -